encodingx/binary/README.md

 ```

 Package [`compress/gzip`](https://pkg.go.dev/compress/gzip)
-in the Go standard library spares developers from bit-level manipulation,
+in the Go standard library spares developers the need to (de)serialise
+or even to understand the file format,
-but the example is included here as a stand-in for custom file formats.
+but the example is included here as a stand-in for custom formats.

 ## Working with Binary Formats in Go
 The smallest data structures Go provides are